bbauska/ufo-preston-dennett/README.md

 astronomy, other dimensions and humanity.
 The two were then returned to their home.
 Later the woman had another missing time encounter.</p>

-<p>OUR MISSION IS ONE OF PEACE.
+<p><span class="bigBoy">OUR MISSION IS ONE OF PEACE</span>.
 On the night of January 28, 1978, a man was hiking near Lago
 Vichuquen, Chile when a massive saucer-shaped craft appeared overhead, struck him with a beam of light and pulled him into the craft.
 He was greeted by three human-looking figures wearing tan-jumpsuits.
 Frightened at first, the witness calmed down as the ETs